cuihujun/docs/murano/scripting/README.md

 * [Troubleshooting](#troubleshooting)
 * [Script Environment](#script-environment)

-## Overview
+# Overview

-Exosite's [Murano](../) platform is an event driven system that uses scripts to route data and perform application logic and rules.
+Exosite's [Murano](../) platform is an event-driven system that uses scripts to route data and perform application logic and rules.
 These scripts have a rich set of capabilities and are used to perform such actions as storing device data into a time series data store, offloading processing from your devices, and handling Solution Application API requests.
 These scripts have access to all of the Murano services.
 A reference for each of these services and their functionality can be found here: [Service Reference](../services/)

 Scripts are written in Lua, on the LuaJIT VM, which is Lua 5.1 with [some 5.2 features](http://luajit.org/extensions.html#lua52).
 For general information about Lua 5.1, please refer to the [online Lua manual](http://www.lua.org/manual/5.1/).